craigsefton/chronos/Readme.md

 ## Start of week
 In addition, the library treats the starting day of a week to be Monday, and the end of the week to be Sunday.
-This is slightly different to how PHP normally

 ```php
 use \Chronos\ChronosDateTime;